HadrienG/InSilicoSeq/doc/iss/generate.rst

 ^^^^^^^^

 Error model file. (default: None).
-Use HiSeq, NovaSeq or MiSeq for a pre-computed error model provided with the software, or a file generated with iss model.
+Use HiSeq, NextSeq, NovaSeq, MiSeq or Miseq-[20,24,28,32] for a pre-computed error model provided with the software, or a file generated with iss model.
-If you do not wish to use a model, use --mode basic.
+If you do not wish to use a model, use --mode basic or --mode perfect.
-The name of the built-in models is case insensitive.
+The name of the built-in models are case insensitive.

 --gc_bias
 ^^^^^^^^^

 If set, may fail to sequence reads with abnormal GC content.
 Does not guarantee --n_reads (default: False)

+--sequence_type
+^^^^^^^^^^^^^^^

+Type of sequencing.
+Can be metagenomics or amplicon (default: metagenomics).

 --cpus
 ^^^^^^